Bira/octopus-carnival/_posts/2025-06-03-wir-dscc-eladrin.md

 These stat blocks occupies what would be the lower range of eladrin power levels from the Monster Manuals and Monster Vault.
-There are no more epic-level ghaeles and bralanis in Athas, probably.
+There are no more epic-level ghaeles and bralanis in Athas... probably.

 ### Eladrin Veiled Warriors